Sorry, heard Eminem a few hours ago and “please stand up” is echoing around my brain…

-I helped create the communication toolkit for the First Nation Health Council’s Community Engagement Hubs.
-I have to say that the First Nations Health Council and the Interim First Nations Health Authority are perhaps the most transparent and forward thinking organization I have ever worked with.
-They embraced social media and networked approaches right from the beginning.
+I contributed to the communication toolkit for the First Nation Health Council’s Community Engagement Hubs.
+I have to say that the First Nations Health Council and the Interim First Nations Health Authority are perhaps the most transparent and forward-thinking organization I have ever worked with.
+They have embraced social media and networked approaches right from the beginning.
 However, this is not a reflection of how the rest of the varied Aboriginal populations in BC work.
 Many First Nations communities do not have stable internet connections.
-I work in the Fraser Canyon and I can say for certain that there are days and sometimes weeks that my office has no internet and at times no phone connection.
+I work in the Fraser Canyon and I can say for certain that there are days, and sometimes weeks, where my office has no internet and at times no phone connection.
 And that’s only a couple of hours outside of Vancouver.
-Beautiful and rugged terrain with low populations has a price.
+Beautiful and rugged terrain with a sparse population has a price.

 Non profit boards

 Oh dear, board members, please check your email more than once a week.
 Please wake up to the potential of sharing your ideas, successes and challenges in an open, networked environment.